Estádio José Alvalade (1956)

 Estádio José Alvalade was a multi-purpose stadium in Lisbon, Portugal.
-The stadium was able to hold 52,411 people.
+At its heyday, the stadium was able to hold 75,000 people (with oral anecdotes recalling the stadium with over 85,000 at the 1993-94 UEFA Cup Second round tie against Celtic Glasgow) between the 1980s and late 1990s, but later its capacity was shortened to 52,411 people.
 It was inaugurated on 10 June 1956.

-Home venue of Sporting CP for 47 years, it was mostly used for football matches, but also athletics.
-It was named after Sporting founder José Alfredo Holtreman Roquette, known as José Alvalade after his family.
-José Alvalade borrowed money from his grandfather, the Viscount of Alvalade, in order to fund Sporting.

-It was closed in 2003, when the new Estádio José Alvalade opened.
+Home venue of the football team of Sporting Clube de Portugal (Sporting CP) for 47 years, it was mostly used for football matches, but was also used for athletics and cycling.
+It was the first stadium in Portugal to be equipped with a lighting system that allowed for night-time activities.
+Designed by architects António Augusto Sá da Costa and Anselmo Fernandez, it was named after Sporting CP's founder José Alfredo Holtreman Roquette, known as José Alvalade.
+The stadium was closed in 2003, when the new Estádio José Alvalade designed by Tomás Taveira opened.

 Concerts

-During the 1990s, Estadio José Alvalade was one of the most prominent venue for rock concerts in Portugal, hosting tour dates of many high-profile international artists, including among many others, rock band Bon Jovi, Depeche Mode, U2, R.E.M., David Bowie, Dire Straits, Pink Floyd and Genesis.
+During the 1990s, the Estádio José Alvalade was one of the most prominent venues for rock concerts in Portugal, hosting tour dates of many high-profile international artists, including among others, rock band Bon Jovi, Depeche Mode, U2, R.E.M., David Bowie, Dire Straits, Elton John, Phil Collins, Pink Floyd, Bruce Springsteen, Metallica, Guns N' Roses, Bryan Adams and Genesis.
 This era was inaugurated on June 29, 1989 with a concert by The Cure, during their Prayer Tour promoting the album Disintegration.
 Tina Turner performed on September 29, 1990 and September 22, 1996.
 Dire Straits performed on May 16, 1992, on the On Every Street Tour.

-Michael Jackson performed on September 26, 1992, to a sold-out crowd of 55 000 people.
+Michael Jackson performed on September 26, 1992, to a sold-out crowd of 55,000 people.
 Guns N' Roses performed on July 2, 1992, again to a sold-out crowd.
-Bruce Springsteen played to an overpacked stadium of 60 000 People in 1993.
-That is still the Stadium record for attendance.
+Bruce Springsteen played to an overpacked stadium of 60,000 People in 1993.
+That is still the stadium's record for attendance.